promptfoo/promptfoo/site/docs/guides/claude-vs-gpt.md

 ---
-sidebar_label: Claude 3 vs GPT-4
+sidebar_label: Claude 3.5 vs GPT-4o
 ---

-# Claude 3 vs GPT-4: Benchmark on Your Own Data
+# Claude 3.5 vs GPT-4o: Benchmark on Your Own Data

 When evaluating the performance of LLMs, generic benchmarks will only get you so far.
 This is especially the case for Claude vs GPT, as there are many split evaluations (subjective and objective) on their efficacy.

 You should test these models on tasks that are relevant to your specific use case, rather than relying solely on public benchmarks.

-This guide will walk you through setting up a comparison between Anthropic's Claude 3 Opus and OpenAI's latest GPT-4 preview using `promptfoo`.
+This guide will walk you through setting up a comparison between Anthropic's Claude 3.5 and OpenAI's GPT-4o using `promptfoo`.
 The end result is a side-by-side evaluation of how these models perform on custom tasks:

 ![Claude 3 vs GPT-4 comparison](/img/docs/claude3-vs-gpt4.png)